 - The papers must be filed and case started in the county where the person requesting the divorce resides.

-- Each of the parties can file for divorce, and there is no requirement to show cause for divorce.
+- Either spouse can file for divorce, and there is no requirement to show cause for divorce.
 All the judge wants to know is that the marriage is “Irretrievably Broken”.

-- A Petition to dissolve the marriage has to be filed with the court’s clerk.
-In this Petition the filer asks the court to legally end the marriage and to issue orders regarding property, debt and financial support.
-It should also include specific request for custody.
+- A Petition to dissolve the marriage has to be filed with the office of the county clerk.
+The Petition is a request to the court to legally end the marriage and to issue orders regarding property, debt and financial support.
+It should also include requests for parenting time, legal decision making, child support if applicable

 - Included in the papers that are filed is the Summons which tells the other party that a divorce request was filed.